tenox7/BloKi/README.md

 ## Current status

-- Basic blog engine and admin interface works.
+- Basic blog engine and admin UI works.
 - You can see working example [here](https://blog.tenox.net/)

 Development progress can be tracked on [dogfood blog](https://blog.tenox.net/)